raydevs/klkwiki/src/styles/README.md

 ## Theming

-Angular.io supports choosing between themes.
+Like Angular.io, supports choosing between themes.
 Currently, a `light` and a `dark` theme are supported.
 See also [#41129](https://github.com/angular/angular/pull/41129) for more details/discussions around the theming implementation.